ahmedhassan-eng/OIL_TPL/README.md

 You can clone the repo to your `Packages` folder.

 Of course, you can always [install manually](https://github.com/ahmedhassan-eng/OIL_TPL/archive/master.zip), too.
-However, that's not recommended since the other options update the package automatically!
+However, that's not recommended since the other options update the package automatically and this one does NOT!

 ## Activating